 Internally, authenticity is a set of feelings, thoughts and beliefs.
 You are only being authentic when you let these free, just like Aba, regardless of what society might think or say.
 Being authentic is not always against the thoughts of society, though.
 When it is, you are doomed.
 Then you have to act strategically, otherwise, you become miserable like Aba.
 As one YouTube video indicates, Rwandan women are elegant and calm; pursuing a boy when you a girl, sure isn’t graceful one bit.
 I admired my friend’s courage, though crazy.

-Externally, the concept is pretty much the same but harder because of the exposure of physical appearance; Christians or and your parents want you to dress a certain way and the Corporate world and the youth wants you to dress another way.
+Externally, the concept is pretty much the same but harder because of the exposure of physical appearance; Christians and/or your parents want you to dress a certain way and the Corporate world and the youth wants you to dress another way.

 Aba and I get along so well because we met when we were both insane people; not crazy in a way of shouting and drinking and dancing but crazy in a way of never giving a crap about what people think about what we do.
 So, I don’t like make-up.